cultureandempire/cultureandempire.github.io/README.md

 ## Property as Game Theory

-Perhaps I am being too unkind to the right-wing economists, and their confusion of cause and effect.
+Perhaps I am being unkind to the right-wing economists, and their confusion of cause and effect.
 They did get at least one thing right: property laws *do* make a difference.
 Bad property laws can crush us, and good property laws can raise us up.
-I'm absolutely a fan of good private property rights, but I've also experienced, personally, how destructive bad property rights can be.
+I'm absolutely a fan of good and fair private property rights.
+However, I've also experienced, personally, how destructive bad property rights can be.

 There is no single law on property.
 There are many, many forms of property in a modern society, each with their own set of rules.
 These rules have been worked out by trial and error over thousands of years.
 However they always have one thing in common: they are written by powerful people for their own benefit.
 Sometimes that matches the greater good, and sometimes it does not.
 How can we tell the difference without the trial-and-error that so often results in dire consequences?
 Did we really need centuries of war in Africa leading to tens of millions dead, and a major civil war in the US to prove that slavery was a bad idea?